 INCREASE EMPLOYEE SATISFACTION AND REDUCE TURNOVER

 We know that turnover can be high in the nonprofit world.
 Low salaries and huge workload can lead to quick burnout but there are ways to ensure that your staff is healthy and happy this year!
-Constantly check-in with your staff to see how they are doing and how you can improve their day-to-day work functions and overall jobs.
+Regularly check-in with your staff to see how they are doing and how you can improve their day-to-day work functions and overall jobs.
 Taking staff complaints seriously and making changes will also lead to a more satisfied office.
 When wanting to retain younger staff members, offering pathways for growth and development is essential.
 Being sure to offer career advancement opportunities will go a long way in keeping your young talents.

 In addition, when staff does choose to leave, make sure a thorough exit interview is conducted that addresses both positive and negative aspects of their position.